VA24d/OSN-0---File-and-Process-Managment/README.md

 ## Part 2: Process Creation and Management

-Create a C program that demonstrates various process API calls.
+A C program that demonstrates various process API calls.

 ### Tasks